 Many methods exist to protect a company’s data, and one of the most reliable of these is an information security policy.
 Constructing the policy often falls under cybersecurity, since the data of today is moved between and stored inside computers.
 Now, even though cybersecurity is the preferred field in which to make a security policy, it does not follow that a policy only affects cybersecurity.

 After a policy has been created, it becomes the responsibility of the entire business to uphold the standards contained in the policy.
-Rules are laid out and have agreed to the policy, employees are expected to fulfill their duties, including promises to keep sensitive data safe and, if need be, enforcing the policy rules in the case that people violate any part of the agreement.
-Think of these types of policies as part of the process of NDAs.
-An NDA is meant to keep, among other things, industry secrets safe, and with it, employers can be assured that their employees can be trusted.
+Rules are laid out and are required to adhere to the policy, employees are expected to fulfill their duties, including promises to keep sensitive data safe, and if need be, enforcing the policy rules in the case that people violate any part of the agreement.
+Think of these types of policies as part of the process of NDAs (nondisclosure agreements).
+An NDA is meant to keep, among other things, industry secrets safe; with it, employers can be assured that their employees can be trusted.

 The federal government, and specifically the U.S Department of State, is familiar with information security policies.
 It works commonly with security clearances ranked as Confidential, Secret, and Top Secret.
 Each rank allows access to different kinds of security information.
-Candidates go through rigorous interviews granted access.
+Candidates go through rigorous interviews before being granted access.
 Should a governmental worker reveal a secret, they will have their clearance revoked.

 This goes similarly with other companies.
 Once a security policy is agreed to, it has to be followed according to its terms.
-See, on paper, the difference between matters of national security and those of company data is of little concern—on paper, the information is the point, not the field to which it belongs.
-An important tip during the government’s process is a Continuous Evaluation Program.
+See, on paper, the difference between matters of national security and those of company data is of little concern—the information is the point, not the field to which it belongs.
+An important element during the government’s process is a Continuous Evaluation Program.
 This program carries out reinvestigations into whether follow-through is taking place.
-This strategy could prove useful for companies that cycle through different versions of security policies, updating them, perhaps, annually.
+This strategy could prove useful for companies that cycle through different versions of security policies, updating them, perhaps annually.